DomLos2907/Seminar-Case-Studies-in-PSCM/Case - Supplier reliability material shortages/Data/README.md

 # Data Files

-This folder contains the generated Excel workbooks for the Asterion Motion Systems supplier-reliability case study.
+This folder contains the Excel workbooks for the Asterion Motion Systems supplier-reliability case study.

 The purchase order, goods receipt, and production demand data are split into GitHub-friendly parts: